JasminDreasond/Tiny-Essentials/docs/v1/basics/fileManager.md

 ### `listFiles(dirPath: string, recursive?: boolean): string[]`

-📃 Lists all files and folders in a directory.
+📃 Lists all files and dirs in a directory.
 Can be recursive.

 ### `listDirs(dirPath: string, recursive?: boolean): string[]`